 Read more at Upcoming Events

 It's just one of the many items in the "NYPL-Bloomingdale Branch" file of the BNHG Library Collection.
 Explore the history of your neighborhood.
-Come to the library to explore the many items in this file and the 150 other files for yourself!
+Come to the library to explore the many items in this file and the 150 other files!

 From the Bloomingdale Chronology

 Gil Tauber, planning committee member of the BNHG, created the Bloomingdale Chronology for the Columbus/ Amsterdam BID.
 To read the entire blog, click Chronology.